syahmi-k2/syahmi-k2/README.md

-# Hi there, I'm Syahmi! 👋
+# Hi there!👋

-I'm a Software Enthusiast passionate about building cool things with code and exploring new technologies.
+I'm Syahmi, a software enthusiast passionate about building cool things with code and exploring new technologies.

 Tech Stack
 *   **Languages:** C Programming, C++, Python